 What do we do?

 uniFLOW Online is monitored 24/7 by industry-leading tools provided on the Azure platform itself and log analytics engine Elastic.
-NT-ware Operations uses these tools, together with other monitoring systems including machine learning and Artificial Intelligence (AI), to aggregate data and conduct analysis to diagnose, dissect and pre-empt situations, allowing a fast reaction to alerts and providing quality feedback into our 'development and improvement lifecycle'.
+NT-ware Operations uses these tools, together with other monitoring systems to aggregate data and conduct analysis to diagnose, dissect and pre-empt situations, allowing a fast reaction to alerts and providing quality feedback into our 'development and improvement lifecycle'.

 Responsibilities of the NT-ware Operations team go well beyond the monitoring of uniFLOW Online.
 The team is tasked with all deployment-based activities for uniFLOW Online as-a-service and the supporting Microsoft Azure infrastructure.
 We work directly with other NT-ware departments acting as an escalation point for issues raised by Support and Development and Architecture teams to ensure the growth of uniFLOW Online.